-The conservation area is an area having special geographical structure, ecosystem, and special architectural or historic interest.
-It is established to manage and conserve the natural, cultural resources there and is designated to a particular organization community.
-In the context of Nepal, the Government of Nepal also established 6 conservation areas to the date, all of which are named after particular/respective mountains or the region or the main species to be protecting.
+A conservation area is an area having a special geographical structure, ecosystem, and special architectural or historic interest.
+It is established to manage and conserve the natural, and cultural resources there and is designated to a particular organization community.
+In the context of Nepal, the Government of Nepal also established 6 conservation areas to date, all of which are named after particular/respective mountains or the region or the main species to be protected.
 The detail about the conservation areas are described below;

 Area: 7, 629 sq.km.